Law of Malaysia: Dual justice system

 The dual system of law is provided in Article 121(1A) of the Constitution of Malaysia.
-Article 3 also provides that Islamic law is a state law matter with the exception for the Federal Territories of Malaysia.
+The State List also provides that Islamic law is a state law matter with the exception for the Federal Territories of Malaysia.
 Islamic law refers to sharia law, and in Malaysia it is known and spelled as syariah.
 The court is known as the Syariah Court.
 Looking at the Malaysian legal system as a whole, sharia law plays a relatively small role in defining the laws on the country.
 It only applies to Muslims.
-With regards to civil law, the Syariah courts has jurisdiction in personal law matters, for example marriage, inheritance, and apostasy.
-In some states there are sharia criminal laws, for example there is the Kelantan Syariah Criminal Code Enactment 1993.
+With regards to civil law, the Syariah courts have jurisdiction in personal law matters, for example marriage, inheritance, and apostasy.
+There are also sharia criminal laws, for example there is the Kelantan Syariah Criminal Code Enactment 1993.
 Their jurisdiction is however limited to imposing fines for an amount not more than RM 5000, and imprisonment to not more than 3 years.
 In August 2007, the then Chief Justice of Malaysia proposed to replace the current common law application in Malaysia with sharia law.